 The FBI put out this report about conspiracy theorists and terrorism, and then someone committed a terrorist mass shooting a little while later.

-This is a man who knows that the world that he's helped create, the world of paranoid anti-government extremists, is one where there's going to be way more violence in the coming weeks and months, most likely.
+This is a man who knows that the world that he's helped create, the world of paranoid anti-government extremists, is one where this is going to be, there's going to be way more violence in the coming weeks and months, most likely.

 The only way to continue to own the market space that he does as this world worsens is to do everything possible to make sure that law enforcement doesn't take this issue seriously.